THE BELL

 From 2002 to 2007, about 4 thousand flights were carried out, about 50 thousand passengers were transported.
 In 2007, civil aircraft flights at the airfield were temporarily suspended due to the refusal of the Ministry of Defense of Ukraine to extend the agreement on the joint use of the airfield.

-November 24, 1910 in Sevastopol on the Kulikovo field, the opening of the first military pilot school in Russia took place, in which there were only 10 aircraft: 4 - "Farmana-4", 3 - "Blerio",2-"Antoinette", 1-"Sommer".
+On November 24, 1910, in Sevastopol on the Kulikovo Field, the first military pilot school in Russia was opened, in which there were only 10 aircraft: 4-Farmana-4, 3-Blériot,2-"Antoinette", 1-"Sommer".

-Subsequently, the anniversary of the school began to be celebrated not on the official day of its opening, but on November 21 - on the patronal feast of Archangel Michael, declared by the Russian Orthodox Church, the patron saint of aviation and Russian pilots.
+Subsequently, the anniversary of the school began to be celebrated not on the official day of its opening, but on November 21st - on the patronal feast day of Archangel Michael, declared by the Russian Orthodox Church, the patron saint of aviation and Russian pilots.

 The first heads of the Sevastopol Aviation School were: